Eschatologue/CM_wiki/docs/spells/9th-level.md

 A flood of healing energy flows from you into injured creatures around you.
 You restore up to 700 Hit Points, divided as you choose among any number of creatures that you can see within range.
 Creatures healed by this spell are also cured of all diseases and any effect making them  blinded or  deafened.
 This spell has no effect on undead or constructs.

 ### Mass Polymorph
-*9th-level transmutation*
+*9th-level Transmutation*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 120 feet
 **Components:** V, S, M (a caterpillar cocoon)
 **Duration:** Concentration, up to 1 hour

 You transform up to ten creatures of your choice that you can see within range.
-An unwilling target must succeed on a Wisdom Saving Throw to resist the transformation.
+An unwilling target must succeed on a Wisdom :d20-save: **Saving Throw** to resist the transformation.
 An unwilling shapechanger automatically succeeds on the save.

 Each target assumes a beast form of your choice, and you can choose the same form or different ones for each target.
 The new form can be any beast you have seen whose challenge rating is equal to or less than the target's (or half the target's level, if the target doesn't have a challenge rating).
 The target's game statistics, including mental ability scores, are replaced by the statistics of the chosen beast, but the target retains its Hit Points, alignment, and personality.